Specialization Course in International Criminal Law (ICL)

 Cancellation Policy

-A participant may cancel his/her registration until Sunday 12 May.
-In such instance, the Institute will retain 50% of the Registration Costs.
+A participant may cancel his/her registration at no cost until Sunday 11 May.
+In case of cancellation after Sunday 11th the Institute will retain 50% of the Registration Costs.
 If a participant in person decides to attend online before Sunday 12 May, the Institute will refund the difference in the Registration Costs.
-If the online component is cancelled because the minimum number of online participants has not been reached, the participant can request a full refund or pay the difference to attend the in person course.
+If the online component is cancelled because the minimum number of online participants has not been reached, the participant can request a full refund or pay the difference to attend the in-person course.

 Speakers